tomitribe/blog-video-community-contributions/README.md

 Your guide that welcomes YOU, as an #OSS Community Contributor to share exclusive bold/vibrant videos, blogs, tutorials to the Tomitribe Blog and Videos.

 ## How can you contribute: Blogs/Videos/Speaking
-If you are planing to make an exclusive TomEE related blog posts, tutorials or videos, don’t hesitate to reach out to us via blogs@tomitribe.com.
+If you are planning to make an exclusive TomEE related blog posts, tutorials or videos, don’t hesitate to reach out to us via blogs@tomitribe.com.
 We will be happy to  publish and promote it.
 The overall process is described below.

 1. Blogs, Videos_ & tutorials